Is there going to be a chance of seeing the Northern Lights tonight?

 BBC weather expert Simon King said on Sunday: “Forecasters at NOAA and the Met Office Space Weather centre are predicting the arrival of another strong CME [coronal mass ejections, which cause geomagnetic storms] on Sunday and into Monday.”

-Yet for Monday, the Aurora Watch forecast doesn’t predict any significant activity in the evening and so the possibility of seeing the Northern Lights is expected to wane in the coming days.
+Yet for Tuesday, the Aurora Watch forecast predicts no significant activity in the evening and so the possibility of seeing the Northern Lights is expected be unlikely.

 However, Dr Greg Brown, an astronomer at the Royal Observatory Greenwich, told MailOnline: “There are signs of another storm approaching within the next few days, which might boost the aurorae again.